diffix/moers-hackday/README.md

 **Diffix for PostgreSQL** offers substantially more query options than **Diffix for Desktop**.
 If you know SQL, or would like to learn SQL, then this is the better choice.

+**Diffix for PostgreSQL** allows only a limited subset of SQL, and has some other idiosyncrasies as well.
+To learn how to use SQL with Diffix, we recommend [this training app](https://training.open-diffix.org/).
+It takes about 5 minutes to complete for basic queries, and around 30 minutes for the whole course.
+(It also serves as a good reference for query templates.)

 We offer several options for Hackday:

 ### Data visualization using Metabase